 #1 Email Announcements

-An email is still a primary internal communication channel.
+An email is still the primary internal communication channel.
 Despite the rise of social media and instant messaging, emails remain a standard for all kinds of external and internal communications, both formal and informal.
-Plus, with the rise of email template builders, the ability to create, send, and track email analytics has become much easier — and considerably more effective.
+Also, with the rise of email template builders, the ability to create, send, and track email analytics has become much easier — and considerably more effective.

 #2 E-Newsletters

-E-newsletters serve as a reliable communication channel for keeping employvees in the loop about company updates.
+E-newsletters serve as a reliable internal communication channel for keeping employees in the loop about company updates.
 A fortnightly or monthly employee newsletter can include everything from project updates to employees’ personal accomplishments.

 #3 Face-to-Face or Virtual Conferences/Town Halls